-It’s a March morning and our languid breakfast is done.
-On the table: a carton of milk, muesli, a punnet of berries.
-Two coffee cups form a conspiracy of caffeine, almost nodding at each other across an unbridgeable space like we might’ve done at a party decades ago.
+On the table is a carton of milk, a bag of muesli, a punnet of berries.
+Two coffee cups form a conspiracy of caffeine, almost nodding at each other like we might’ve done at a party decades ago.

-You’ve set a candle flickering its oblique gold throughout the kitchen.
+You’ve set a candle flickering and guiding its oblique gold throughout the kitchen.
 Among the lessons you’ve given me is the joy of a wax light, at any time, and I thank you for this glow on a very Swedish day.
 Somehow, only now am I awake to a candle’s therapy.
-The best gifts are often invested with obvious unfussiness.
+The best gifts are often invested with gentle unfussiness.

 The table’s dressed in a red-checked tablecloth.
 A symbol of ease and understated exhilaration, it isn’t classic Italian bistro, but still evokes Roman cobblestones.

-I think of our dinner in Copenhagen a few days’ ago, just across from Jorcks Passage, on the edge of our holiday, when time stretched out exquisitely.
-We were blissfully alone, in our restaurant-cocoon with wine and beer and pasta, as all about us the late afternoon diners pressed in to happily punctuate their Saturdays.
+I think of our dinner in Copenhagen a few days’ ago, just across from Jorcks Passage, on the edge of this holiday, when time stretched out exquisitely.
+We were blissfully alone, in that restaurant-cocoon with wine and pasta, as all about us the late afternoon diners pressed in to happily punctuate their Saturdays.
 That now distant table grew in enchantment as, finally, we found ourselves together in Northern Europe.

 You’re on a chair at our wooden table, ostensibly for four but perfect for us two.
-This is our morning and evening altar, and we share the day’s fresh promise and sink into night’s snug entwining.
-Bröd or wine and conversation both affirming and prodding, while playing music somehow close and remote, first commanding and then detached.
+This is our morning and evening altar, and here we share the day’s fresh promise and sink into night’s snug entwining.
+We’ve conversation both affirming and prodding, while playing music somehow close and remote, first commanding and then detached.
 Our soundtrack.

 Lost in thought, you’ve been reading and planning so we can wring the most from our Nordic surroundings; your mind untiringly devoted to others.
-Your glasses lay there, an emblem of industry while your eyes are on the middle distance or maybe a world away or possibly just here.
+Your glasses lay there, an emblem of industry while your eyes are on the middle distance or maybe a world away.

 Soon you’ll return or I’ll collect you, but it matters not for I’m waiting.
-With gorgeous hair tumbling like a gentle waterfall, and black t-shirt you’re astonishing; at once modest and shudderingly thrilling.
+With gorgeous hair tumbling like a misty waterfall, and black shirt you’re astonishing; at once modest and shudderingly thrilling.

 He usually found it difficult to become animated in hardware stores and this aisle was more mundane than most.
 It was late Saturday afternoon, and this was not a place he frequented at this point in the week, but he studied the shelving supports and thought about the choice he had to make.